 History

 We implement a knowledge-rich curriculum that has been developed to be inclusive to our children, tailored to emphasise to rich local history of Southport and Liverpool.
-We believe that local history is a powerful vehicle for supporting pupils in understanding that their locality and people just like them have a link to national and global history therefore we aim to teach this throughout each key stage beginning with who our local heroes are in Southport and Liverpool in EYFS.
+We believe that local history is a powerful vehicle for supporting pupils in understanding that their locality and people just like them have a link to national and global history therefore we aim to teach this throughout each key stage.
 In Key Stage 1, children are taught the history of Southport during the Victorian Era, looking at seaside entertainment, transport and leisure through a range of primary sources.
 In Key Stage 2, pupils extend their local knowledge to the history of Liverpool where we begin our study by visiting Liverpool, attending local museums, visiting landmarks and taking part in workshops.
-In Upper Key Stage 2, we further extend our knowledge beyond our locality, focusing on a comparison between Victorian and modern day London with pupils experiencing history first hand with a trip to London visiting key historical landmarks and pen pals in our linked school Hawthorns Primary in Wokingham.
+In Upper Key Stage 2, we further extend our knowledge beyond our locality, focusing on a comparison between Victorian and modern-day London with pupils experiencing history first hand with a trip to London visiting key historical landmarks and pen pals in our linked school Hawthorns Primary in Wokingham.
 In Year 6, pupils end their primary historical journey by conducting a child-led investigation into the history of Kew Woods Primary School.
 After taking part in chronology walks around the local area, conducting meetings with family members and local people of interest, obtaining and analysing historical documents and surveys, pupils will communicate historically by presenting their findings to their peers.
+Studying history is crucial in helping us understand how events in the past have shaped our current life and at Kew Woods we are committed to providing pupils with high-quality history lessons that will inspire them to think analytically about questions of the past.